Merlin1A/cs326-team-psi/docs/final.md

 * Account (2.5 pts)
   * Users can delete their account
 * Review (2.5 pts)
-  * A review is deleted if it recieves enough downvotes
+  * A review is deleted if it recieves enough downvotes (after 10 downvotes)

 ## Total: ___ / 100 PTS